julianocosta89/jcosta.dev/content/posts/kcd-austria-2024/index.md

 Thank you all for making this event so much fun, even when we were exhausted by the end of day three.

 ![kcd-fun](img/kcd-fun.jpg
-"Daniel and I playing with the KCD's cube seats")
+"Daniel and I having some fun with the KCD's cube seats")

 See you all next year, or maybe sooner at another community event!